-CAIRO – 7 June 2020: The Egyptian Parliament’s legislative committee on Sunday gave a preliminary approval on a draft law on the formation of the country’s reinstated Senate, in accordance with the 2019 constitutional amendments.
+The Parliament’s legislative committee last week gave a preliminary approval on a draft law on the formation of the country’s reinstated Senate.

 The approval came after the draft law has been widely hailed by the committee’s members, who affirmed that it complies with the constitutional articles in light of the latest amendments.

 MP Saeed Al-Aboudi has described this day as “historical” due to Sunday’s vote on the draft law.
 MP Sami Ramadan says the formation of the upper house of the Parliament will contribute to achieving the public interest.

 The Senate shall be concerned with studying and proposing what it sees as a tool to consolidate democracy, support national unity, social peace, the basic values of society, supreme values, rights, freedoms and public duties, and deepen and expand the democratic system, according to the Constitution.